 LAIV is intended for intranasal administration only and should not be administered by the intramuscular, intradermal, or intravenous route.
-LAIV must be stored at -15° C or colder.
-LAIV should not be stored in a frost-free freezer (because the temperature might cycle above -15° C), unless a manufacturer-supplied freezer box is used.
 LAIV must be thawed before administration.
 This can be accomplished by holding an individual sprayer in the palm of the hand until thawed, with subsequent immediate administration.
-Alternatively, the vaccine can be thawed in a refrigerator and stored at 2°C-8°C for ≤24 hours before use.
+Alternatively, the vaccine can be thawed in a refrigerator and stored at 2°C-8°C for <24 hours before use.
 Vaccine should not be refrozen after thawing.
-LAIV is supplied in a prefilled singleuse sprayer containing 0.5 mL of vaccine.
+LAIV is supplied in a prefilled single-use sprayer containing 0.5 mL of vaccine.
 Approximately 0.25 mL (i.e., half of the total sprayer contents) is sprayed into the first nostril while the recipient is in the upright position.
 An attached dose-divider clip is removed from the sprayer to administer the second half of the dose into the other nostril.
 If the vaccine recipient sneezes after administration, the dose should not be repeated.